Partitioning

 Partition exchange allows you to replace a partition with a table having the same structure.
 This intermediate table is usually called a staging table.
 After the operation is applied, the staging table contains the partition data, and the partition contains the staging table data.
 This feature is especially useful for data loading, since inserting data into partitioned tables is inefficient.
 You can also use partition exchange to change the storage type of existing partitions.

-To exchange a partition, you should use the ALTER TABLE command with the EXCHANGE PARTITION clause.
 The following example exchanges a partition of the book_order_manual table created above (see Date range partitioning (manually)):

 1. List the parent table with all partitions via the psql \dt+ command: